microsoft/Clandestino/README.md

 ## Responsible AI Considerations

-Please also note that there is still a lot that this dataset is not capturing about what constitutes problematic language in Spanish.
+>Note that there is still a lot that this dataset is not capturing about what constitutes problematic language in Spanish.
-Our annotations might not capture the full complexity of these issues, given problematic language is context-and-culture-dependent, dynamic, and can manifest in different forms and different severities.
+>Our annotations might not capture the full complexity of these issues, given problematic language is context-and-culture-dependent, dynamic, and can manifest in different forms and different severities.
 Problematic language is also fundamentally a human-centric problem and should be studied in conjunction with human experience.
 There is need for multi-disciplinary work to better understand these aspects.

-Also note that this dataset only captures toxicity in a non-exhaustive manner, and due to its large scale can naturally be noisy.
-Our goal in this project is to provide the community with means to improve toxicity detection in Spanish across multiple locales, and there exists limitations to this dataset and models trained on it.
+>Also note that this dataset only captures toxicity in a non-exhaustive manner, and due to its large scale can naturally be noisy.
+Our goal in this project is to provide the community with means to improve toxicity detection in Spanish across multiple locales, and <ins>there exists limitations to this dataset and models trained on it</ins>.
-These limitations can and should be the subject of future research.
+>These limitations can and should be the subject of future research.

 ## Contributing